DevinVinson/WordPress-Plugin-Boilerplate/README.md

 For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).

+### Includes

+Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

+1. `plugin-name/includes` is where shared functionality should be placed between `public` and `admin`
+2. `plugin-name/admin/includes` is where dashboard-specific classes and dependencies should be placed
+3. `plugin-name/public/includes` is where public-specific classes and dependencies should be placed

 ## Assets

 The assets directory provides two files that are used to represent plugin header images.